Thursday, January 12, 2012

 Here's a few comments I have about the whole process.

 Also, I would recommend removing your sink and cook top insert if you have one.
-Sure it's a pain in the butt but I would think it to be more of a pain in the butt to try and sand around them.
-Besides, do what I did.
-Treat yourself to a new kitchen sink!
-Hopefully it will arrive today!
-YaY!!
+Sure it's a pain in the butt but I would think it to be more of a pain in the butt to try to paint then sand around them.

 Bottom line is it's hard work and it's messy.
 BUT if you're looking for an inexpensive way to update your old and dated counter tops, it is definitely worth it and best of all, you'll be proud of your accomplishment!